sasa-buklijas/public_ip_logger/README.md

 # Overview
 Python program that log public IP address in SQLite database.
+Only new/change IP is added to DB, if IP is same as last time program was run, then only `last_time_seen` is updated.
 Made for Raspberry Pi Zero 2 W.
+Raspberry Pi Zero 2 W, at least in my experience get stuck ever few days, so there is `gap` table to track when it got stuck.

 ## Usage
 ```